Hot inflation dims likelihood Fed can achieve ‘soft landing’

 But the Michigan survey found that Americans expect inflation to be 3.3% five years from now, the highest level since 2008 and up from a projection of 3% in May.

-“The rise in long-run inflation expectations is a gamechanger” for the Fed, Thomas Simons and Aneta Markowska, economists at investment bank Jefferies, wrote in an email.
+“The rise in long-run inflation expectations is a game changer” for the Fed, Thomas Simons and Aneta Markowska, economists at investment bank Jefferies, wrote in an email.
+As a result, the Jefferies economists now predict that the Fed will raise its rate by three-quarters of a point on Wednesday.
+Economists at Barclays are also forecasting a hike of that size.

 On Wednesday, the Fed will also update its quarterly forecasts.
 Those projections are expected to show higher estimates for inflation and interest rates this year and slower growth.
 Economists also expect the Fed to forecast a somewhat higher unemployment rate, which would be its first acknowledgement that higher rates may affect the job market.